 - 3.6.1 The requirements for archive preparation and deposition must be addressed at the outset of the project.
-In Scotland, all excavation archives must be deposited in the National Monuments Record for Scotland, which will arrange to copy material to local museums etc. - 3.6.2 The proposed recipient museum or other repository must be contacted at the project planning stage, and arrangements for the deposition of the project archive should be detailed in the WSI and/or project design. - 3.6.3 The archive, including all retained artefacts and ecofacts, must be treated and packaged in accordance with the requirements of the recipient museum/repository and national guidelines.
-The treatment of human remains will be governed by the relevant legislation and government regulations (Historic Scotland 1997a). - 3.6.4 In England, Wales, Northern Ireland and the Isle of Man ownership of objects rests with the landowner, except where other law overrides this (e.g. Treasure Act 1996, Burials Act 1857).
-The archaeologist undertaking the fieldwork or the planning archaeologist must make this clear at the inception of the project (in the brief/project outline, WSI or project design). - 3.6.5 It should be noted that different countries have, inter alia, differing reporting procedures for Treasure and differing requirements for finds deposition.
+Requirements for archive deposition vary across jurisdictions, therefore the specific requirements for the country or region being worked in must be consulted. - 3.6.2 The proposed recipient museum or other repository must be contacted at the project planning stage, and arrangements for the deposition of the project archive should be detailed in the WSI and/or project design. - 3.6.3 The archive, including all retained artefacts and ecofacts, must be treated and packaged in accordance with the requirements of the recipient museum/repository and national guidelines.
+The treatment of human remains will be governed by the relevant legislation and government regulations (Appendix 6). - 3.6.4 In England, Wales, Northern Ireland and the Isle of Man ownership of objects rests with the landowner, except where other law overrides this.
+The archaeologist undertaking the fieldwork, or the planning archaeologist, must make this clear at the inception of the project (in the brief/project outline, WSI or project design). - 3.6.5 It should be noted that different countries have, among other things, differing reporting procedures for Treasure and differing requirements for finds deposition.
 Material cannot be exported from the Isle of Man without a licence.
-In Scotland all finds of archaeological objects must be reported to the Crown, normally via the Treasure Trove Advisory Panel or the Finds Disposal Panel.
-Archaeologists are advised to seek specific advice on excavation and export procedures as in some instances licences are required (see Appendix 7). - 3.6.6 Except in Scotland, it is the responsibility of the archaeologist undertaking the fieldwork to endeavour to obtain the consent of the landowner in writing for finds donation and deposition with the recipient museum. - 3.6.7 Except in Scotland, in the event that the landowner is unwilling, for whatever reason, to donate the finds to the appropriate recipient museum, the archaeologist undertaking the fieldwork must endeavour to ensure all artefacts and ecofacts are recorded, safely packaged and conserved where appropriate before transfer to the owner, and that their location and ownership are stated in the site archive and public record.
-It should be noted that the owner's explicit (written) permission is required before entering such personal information in the public record (see inter alia the Data Protection Act 1984). - 3.6.8 In Scotland all archaeological artefacts, irrespective of raw material, may be claimed on behalf of the Crown under common law.
+In Scotland all finds of archaeological objects must be reported to the Crown, in line with Treasure Trove requirements.
+Archaeologists are advised to seek specific advice on excavation and export procedures, as in some instances licences are required (see Appendix 7). - 3.6.6 Except in Scotland, it is the responsibility of the archaeologist undertaking the fieldwork to endeavour to obtain the consent of the landowner in writing for finds donation and deposition with the recipient museum. - 3.6.7 Except in Scotland, in the event that the landowner is unwilling, for whatever reason, to donate the finds to the appropriate recipient museum, the archaeologist undertaking the fieldwork must endeavour to ensure all artefacts and ecofacts are recorded, safely packaged and conserved where appropriate before transfer to the owner, and that their location and ownership are stated in the site archive and public record.
+It should be noted that the owner's explicit (written) permission is required before entering such personal information in the public record. - 3.6.8 In Scotland all archaeological artefacts, irrespective of raw material, may be claimed on behalf of the Crown under common law.
 This applies no matter where, or on whose property, artefacts are found.
-As noted in paragraph 3.5.3 of CIfA Standard and guidance for the collection, documentation, conservation and research of archaeological materials, all finds must be reported to the Treasure Trove Advisory Panel or, in the case of artefacts from fieldwork funded by Historic Scotland, to the
+As noted in paragraph 3.5.3 of the CIfA Standard and guidance for the collection, documentation, conservation and research of archaeological materials, all finds must be reported in line with the requirements of Treasure Trove. - 3.6.9 The rules of ownership applicable to material that has come from a vessel (ie all those classified as 'wreck') are dealt with under the Merchant Shipping Act 1995 (see Appendix 6).

-- Finds Disposal Panel.
-Ownership in either case is passed to the museum which receives the finds at the end of the allocation process. - 3.6.9 The rules of ownership applicable to material which has come from a vessel (i.e. all those classified as 'wreck') are dealt with under the Merchant Shipping Act 1995 (see Appendix 6). - 3.6.10 Subject to confidentiality arrangements specified for the project, the archaeologist, either during fieldwork or as soon as possible after its conclusion, should prepare a structured description of the project suitable for publication or inclusion in national and local data archives.
+3.6.10 Subject to confidentiality arrangements specified for the project, the archaeologist, either during fieldwork or as soon as possible after its conclusion, should prepare a structured description of the project suitable for publication or inclusion in national and local data archives.